swedenconnect/technical-framework/03 - Registry for Identifiers.md

 - Section, 3.1.3.5, "General Entity Categories", was introduced and `http://id.swedenconnect.se/general-ec/1.0/secure-authenticator-binding` and `http://id.swedenconnect.se/general-ec/1.0/accepts-coordination-number` was added.

-- In section 3.2, an object identifier (OID) for Signature Validation Token extension was added and one OID for a SVT timestamp policy.
+- In section 3.2, an object identifier (OID) for Signature Validation Token extension was added and one OID for an SVT timestamp policy.

 - Added service entity categories `http://id.swedenconnect.se/ec/1.0/loa3-orgid` and `http://id.swedenconnect.se/ec/1.0/loa3-name` to section 3.1.3.1.